Live-in Caregiver Labour Market Opinion and Employment Contract

 • the fact that there are not enough Canadians or permanent residents available to work as live-in caregivers in Canada.

 If HRSDC/SC finds the job offer acceptable, they will issue a positive LMO to your employer.
-This LMO will need to be submitted along with your application as a live in caregiver.
+This LMO will need to be submitted along with your application as a live-in caregiver.

 Employment Contract

 A written contract with your future employer, signed by you and the employer.
 You and your future employer are legally required to sign a written employment contract.
 You must submit the signed contract with your work permit application.
-This must be the same employment contract submitted to HRSDC by your employer, unless you provide an explanation of any changes (for example, a new start date).
+This must be the same employment contract submitted to HRSDC by your employer unless you provide an explanation of any changes (for example, a new start date).

-mandatory employer-paid benefits, including:
+Mandatory employer-paid benefits, including:

-• transportation to Canada from your country of permanent residence or the country of habitual residence to the location of work in Canada
+• Transportation to Canada from your country of permanent residence or the country of habitual residence to the location of work in Canada

-• medical insurance coverage provided from the date of your arrival until you are eligible for provincial health insurance
+• medical insurance coverage is provided from the date of your arrival until you are eligible for provincial health insurance

 • workplace safety insurance coverage for the duration of the employment